 WATCHDOG is a safety education program that trains students to respond effectively in emergency situations and acquaints them with campus safety resources.
 Students also have the opportunity to become CPR certified through the American Red Cross.
 This training is only available to current Fresno State students.

-A cost of $25 covers: WATCHDOG t-shirt, watch and stylus pen, snacks, custom red solo cup, and CPR Training.
+A cost of $35 covers: WATCHDOG t-shirt, CPR face shield keychain, stylus pen, snacks, and CPR Training.

 WATCHDOG participants will learn:

 - Bystander intervention

 - The signs of alcohol, marijuana, and prescription drug overdose

 - Sexual assault, relationship abuse, discrimination resources and reporting

 - 911 protocol